 St. John’s wort

-St. John’s wort is used as integrative medicine for the treatment of mild depression.
+St. John’s wort is used as an integrative medicine for the treatment of mild depression.
 It is beneficial for easing nerve pain, anxiety, and tension.
-Aside from this, it may also be helpful in inducing sound sleep, treating insomnia, and fighting stress.
+Aside from this, it may also help induce sound sleep, treat insomnia, and fight stress.

 Valerian

-Valerian root has been used since times immemorial for healing several ailments.
+Valerian root has been used since time immemorial for healing several ailments.
 As a strong nervine, it works well to ease anxiety, stress, and depression.
-While it is also believed to enhance sleep quality and tranquillity.
+It is also believed to enhance sleep quality and tranquillity.

 How To Take Nervine Tonics?

-Nervine tonics are best taken as refreshing teas, drink them to reap its incredible wellness incentives.
+Nervine tonics are best taken as refreshing teas; drink them to reap their incredible wellness benefits.
 However, you can also have nervine tinctures that are concentrated extracts and should be consumed by the drops.
 It is always best to seek advice from an ayurvedic practitioner regarding dosages and frequency before taking these tonics.

 Side Effects